Cogmasters/concord/docs/guides/concord_on_old_systems.md

 ### Caveats and problems you might have

 While Concord can compile under old Solaris systems using Sun Studio's compiler, you might need to make some adjustments to the source to get it to compile perfectly.
-The `gencodecs` system will be, for sure, the biggest source of trouble.
+The `reflect-c` system will be, for sure, the biggest source of trouble.
 While it can be preprocessed right on Solaris, you might need to use the GNU C preprocessor. `cc -E` might not work (depending on your compiler version), so, substitute in `cpp` for `cc -E` and try that too. **You are probably going to run into SSL problems.** Welcome to old versions of OpenSSL; you might want to try the newest version you can.
 If all else fails, point it at a Fosscord instance, and